Analogical Legal Reasoning: Theory and Evidence

 Georgetown Public Law Research Paper No. 12-131

-How do judges reason about the law?
-The canonical theory is that they reason by analogy from case to case.
-According to critics, however, the theory is at best indeterminate and at worst a fantasy.
-This paper has two objectives.
-The first objective is to offer a formal model of analogical legal reasoning (ALR).
-I model ALR as similarity-weighted averaging.
-Under the model, the outcome in the present case is a weighted average of the outcomes of prior cases, where the weights depend on fact similarity (distance in fact space) and precedential authority (position in the judicial hierarchy).
-The second objective is to take the model to data.
-The empirical analysis suggests that the ALR model is a plausible model for the time series of U.S. maritime salvage cases.
-I conclude by discussing the academic debate over ALR and arguing that formal models of legal reasoning offer a way forward.
+The paper offers a formal model of analogical legal reasoning and takes the model to data.
+Under the model, the outcome of a new case is a weighted average of the outcomes of prior cases.
+The weights capture precedential influence and depend on fact similarity (distance in fact space) and precedential authority (position in the judicial hierarchy).
+The empirical analysis suggests that the model is a plausible model for the time series of U.S. maritime salvage cases.
+Moreover, the results evince that prior cases decided by inferior courts have less influence than prior cases decided by superior courts.

 Keywords: analogical legal reasoning, case-based decision theory, empirical similarity, jurisprudence